parsifal-47/sisal-is/overview.md

 ## Sisal program

-Program is a sequence of definitions, it is equal to first inner block of `let` operator with one exception: function named `main` is invoked.
+Program is a sequence of definitions, it is equal to first inner block of `let` operator with one exception: definition `main` is invoked as a function.

 ```python
 main = f()